CoinFabrik/scout-substrate-dataset/README.md

 For access to the complete codebase associated with this dataset, including tagged archives for each audit finding and remediation, visit the [Scout Substrate Dataset Code](https://github.com/CoinFabrik/scout-substrate-dataset-code) repository.
 Download bundles by tag or commit hash, enabling a full historical view of each project version.

+## Substrate Issue Classes

+As we analyzed various audit reports and their respective findings, we observed a range of issue classes applied by auditing companies, each recorded under the field `vulnerability_class_audit` in the dataset.
+Despite some variation in classification, certain categories tend to recur.

+To provide a common classification across the reviewed audits, we provide a `vulnerability_class_scout` field for each finding.
+Below, we list several issue classes that we find applicable to **Substrate pallets**, **runtime**, and **node code**, and that we applied for this field.

+- **Dependency**: Issues related to using vulnerable or outdated dependencies in the project.
+These vulnerabilities could introduce potential risks due to unmaintained or insecure libraries.
+  _Example Projects with Findings in this Class: [1-Parallel], [2-Parallel], [5-Nodle]_

+- **Arithmetic**: Arithmetic-related vulnerabilities, such as unchecked arithmetic operations, saturating calculations, and overflows.
+These issues can result in unexpected behaviors or crashes due to incorrect handling of mathematical operations.
+  _Example Projects with Findings in this Class: [3-AvaProtocol], [6-ReefChain], [7-MantaNetwork]_

+- **Weight Management**: Incorrect or missing weight calculations, including static versus dynamic weight handling, or failure to account for changes in workload.
+This can lead to DoS vulnerabilities as resource costs are underestimated.
+  _Example Projects with Findings in this Class: [7-MantaNetwork], [10-Astar], [4-Pendulum]_

+- **Error Handling and Validation**: Inadequate error handling and validation, such as improper use of `DispatchError`, missing error checks, and insufficient input validation.
+These issues can cause unexpected program flows and unauthorized access.
+  _Example Projects with Findings in this Class: [5-Nodle], [4-Pendulum], [1-Parallel]_

+- **Denial of Service (DoS) and Spamming**: Vulnerabilities that could lead to potential denial of service or spamming, often tied to extrinsic calls or weights.
+  _Example Projects with Findings in this Class: [4-Pendulum], [10-Astar]_

+- **Business Logic and Implementation**: Flaws in higher-level business logic or project-specific implementations, which may lead to unexpected or exploitable system states.
+  _Example Projects with Findings in this Class: [7-MantaNetwork], [5-Nodle]_

+- **TBD**: Findings or issues with pending classification.

+We understand that this classification depends largely on expert criteria and that a finding could potentially be assigned to multiple classes simultaneously.
+We plan to further refine this classification as we add more audited projects to the dataset.

 ## About CoinFabrik

 We - [CoinFabrik](https://www.coinfabrik.com/) - are a research and development company specialized in Web3, with a strong background in cybersecurity.
 Founded in 2014, we have worked on over 500 blockchain-related projects, EVM-based and also for Solana, Algorand, and Polkadot.
 Beyond development, we offer security audits through a dedicated in-house team of senior cybersecurity professionals, currently working on code in Substrate, Solidity, Clarity, Rust, and TEAL.